 As with most quality equipment, not all riding mowers are the same.
 A basic riding lawn mower operates and functions in a similar way that a traditional lawn mower works, with the major difference being that we are able to sit on top of it as we mow the lawn.
 They tend to be simple in design and lack the abilities that make other types of riding mowers stand out.

-Lawn tractors operate a bit differently, due to the ability of some models making use of attachments (like small yard trailers) or implements (for edging or mulching grass).
+Lawn tractors operate a bit differently, due to the ability of some models to make use of attachments (like small yard trailers) or implements (for edging or mulching grass).
 This trait makes a lawn tractor the best riding lawn mower in more than one homeowner’s eyes.
 A garden tractor is a step up from the lawn tractor, offering more power and larger cutting paths.
 They can make use of more implements such as a plow blade or tiller attachment.

-Finally, commercial riding mowers are built from more durable parts, stronger engines, and are designed to handle heavy operational hours without breaking down.
+Finally, commercial riding mowers are built from more durable parts, and stronger engines, and are designed to handle heavy operational hours without breaking down.

-What to look for in the best riding lawn mower?
+What to Look for in the Best Riding Lawn Mower?

-Size of the engine is an important consideration, as horsepower determines the output of power it can produce.
+The size of the engine is an important consideration, as horsepower determines the output of power it can produce.
 The higher the horsepower rating is, the greater the amount of work that the riding lawn mower is able to do.
 This will affect other features including the size of the cutting deck as well as the speed of the blade.
 Larger engines will also move the riding mower along more quickly and allow it to handle uneven terrain more efficiently.

 Another engine consideration is location.
-Engines are located either in front of the rider or rear-engine designs.
+Engines are located either in front of the rider or in rear-engine designs.
 Rear engine designs are often slower and have limited accessory abilities.
-They do require less storage space, and heat/noise from the engine is not blasting from in front of the seat.
+They require less storage space, and heat/noise from the engine is not blasting from in front of the seat.
 Rear engines also offer better visibility in front of the mower.

-Transmission types are a feature that is sometimes overlooked that affects the riding mower experience.
+Transmission types are a feature that is sometimes overlooked and affects the riding mower experience.
 Manual transmissions offer the most movement control for the operator.
 Automatic transmissions offer simple speed control by simply stepping on the pedal of the riding mower.
 Hydrostatic transmissions use fluid instead of belts to transfer power to the wheels, a feature that provides less maintenance and a smoother riding experience.

-Besides offering a larger cutting path, cutting decks nearing four-feet are well suited for medium-sized properties with a reach that can cut under bushes with no problems.
-Cutting decks of 50-inches or more are best suited for properties greater than three acres.
-Cutting decks of four-feet or larger can handle light to medium inclinations and climbs ranging up to 15-degrees in gradient.
-Cutting decks of 50-inches or more handle medium slopes better and they are able to move over more difficult terrain than cutting decks that are smaller in size.
+Besides offering a larger cutting path, cutting decks nearing four feet are well suited for medium-sized properties with a reach that can cut under bushes with no problems.
+Cutting decks of 50 inches or more are best suited for properties greater than three acres.
+Cutting decks of four feet or larger can handle light to medium inclinations and climbs ranging up to 15 degrees in gradient.
+Cutting decks of 50 inches or more handle medium slopes better and they are able to move over more difficult terrain than cutting decks that are smaller in size.

 Some of the smaller riding mowers on the market will come with only one cutting blade.
 This is adequate for smaller lawns and jobs with shorter grass.
 A larger engine will increase the productivity of a single blade.
 Riding mowers with two or even three blades are ideal for tackling larger areas and jobs cutting tall grass and weeds.

 Most lawnmower blades have a standard lift angle.
-The airflow created by these blades are great for discharging grass trimmings.
+The airflow created by these blades is great for discharging grass trimmings.
 A mower blade with a high lift creates an airflow on riding mowers that are most effective for bagging attachments that collect the grass clippings as we mow.
 Mulching blades hold a more elongated edge that covers most of the blade and is designed to chop grass up into smaller trimmings.

-There are a large array of attachments available on the market that can be used on a riding lawn mower.
+There is a large array of attachments available on the market that can be used on a riding lawn mower.
 Twin bagger accessories are designed to collect clippings as the mower cuts.
 This helps to prevent clumps and grass trimmings from scattering across freshly mowed lawns.
 A mulching kit allows us to break down grass, eliminating the need to collect clippings.

 Convenience accessories include carts or wagons that can be towed behind a riding mower.
 These add-ons are great for moving heavy loads around our properties.
 Another creature comfort is removable cabins.
 They provide shade from summer’s hot sun and protection from snow or wind.
-Speaking of snow, a snow blade attachment will allow us to take advantage of a riding mower during the winter months.
+Speaking of snow, a snow-blade attachment will allow us to take advantage of a riding mower during the winter months.

 Specialized accessories do exist such as a snow thrower.
 Snow blades and throwers are ideal attachments on properties that receive deeper snowfall over the winter.
-For smaller farms, a sprayer attachment can eliminate a lot hassle when tending smaller crops.
+For smaller farms, a sprayer attachment can eliminate a lot of hassle when tending smaller crops.
 A rear attaching seed spreader offers similar benefits as well.